meilisearch/documentation/learn/what_is_meilisearch/comparison_to_alternatives.md

 Elasticsearch can handle searching through massive amounts of data and performing text analysis.
 In order to make it effective for end-user searching, you need to spend time understanding more about how Elasticsearch works internally to be able to customize and tailor it to fit your needs.

-Unlike Elasticsearch, which is a general search engine designed for large amounts of log data (that is back-facing search), Meilisearch is intended to deliver performant instant-search experiences aimed at end-users (that is front-facing search).
+Unlike Elasticsearch, which is a general search engine designed for large amounts of log data (for example, back-facing search), Meilisearch is intended to deliver performant instant-search experiences aimed at end-users (for example, front-facing search).

 Elasticsearch can sometimes be too slow if you want to provide a full instant search experience.
 Most of the time, it is significantly slower in returning search results compared to Meilisearch.